hyperledger/fabric/docs/source/kafka.rst

 Big picture
 -----------

-Each channel in Fabric maps to a separate single-partition topic in Kafka.
+Each channel maps to a separate single-partition topic in Kafka.
 When an OSN receives transactions via the ``Broadcast`` RPC, it checks to make sure that the broadcasting client has permissions to write on the channel, then relays (i.e. produces) those transactions to the appropriate partition in Kafka.